serverless-mom/prompt-library/src/content/library/checkly/multistep-api.md

 You are given a scenario and need to generate a Checkly monitor for it.

 - The check will be a multistep check, consisting of several Playwright API tests in sequence
-- Look for an example of the test at prompts/src/__checks__/synthetics/05-multi-step-api.spec.ts
 - Do not generate tests based on assumptions
 - Start with a CURL request against the given API endpoint
 - After writing a *.spec.ts Playwright script, generate a Checkly config file, based on prompts/src/__checks__/synthetics/06-multi-step-api.check.ts